-- Reinvest in the business - We invest \$5-\$8 million each year in prospective project expenses for greenfield project development in preparation for future requests for proposals or negotiated power purchase agreements - Pay a dividend and grow it over time We intend to grow the dividend as Free Cash Flow grows - Make acquisitions - We seek acquisitions to expand internationally and to consolidate leadership position in Canada, that are immediately accretive to cash flows - Use Board of Directors' approved normal course issuer bid to buy back shares We can purchase for cancellation up to 1 million common shares, if and when we believe the market price of common shares does not reflect their inherent value (expires March 2016) - Achieve and maintain a Payout Ratio of approximately 80%
+Reinvest in the business

+We invest \$8-11 million each year in prospective project expenses for greenfield project development in preparation for future requests for proposals or negotiated power purchase agreements.

+- Pay a dividend and grow it over time

+We intend to grow the dividend as Free Cash Flow grows.

+- Make acquisitions

+We seek acquisitions to expand internationally and to consolidate our leadership position in Canada, focusing on acquisitions which are immediately accretive to cash flows.

+- Use normal course issuer bid to buy back shares, as approved by the Board of Directors We purchased for cancellation 1.2 million common shares at an average price of \$10.36 in 2015, and may continue if and when we believe the market price of common shares does not reflect their inherent value. - Achieve and maintain a Payout Ratio of approximately 70-80%

-ERVIEW MARKET DYNAMICS BUSINESS MODEL PROSPECTS FINANCIALS SUMMARY
+OVERVIEW MARKET DYNAMICS BUSINESS MODEL PROSPECTS FINANCIALS SUMMARY